How to increase your chances of winning competitions

 Get out and about

-Stop shopping online and go to your local High Street and supermarkets.
+Stop shopping online and go to your local High Street and supermarkets where you can spot promotions on the shelves easily.
 Keep a look out for entry forms, posters and magazines – if you’re discreet you can take photos of email comps in magazines and newspapers, without having to buy them!

 Try a few effort comps

 Most compers avoid any sort of effort competition, which means the entry numbers are low.
 For many tiebreaker, photo or video competitions, a winning entry is chosen at random so your photo or comment doesn’t need to be the best!
 If you’re creating something special for a specific competition, take several different photographs so you can use them for other comps.
-Be prepared for events like Halloween, Pancake Day and Mothers Day by storing relevant photos on your phone ready to post!
+Be prepared for events like Halloween, Pancake Day and Mothers Day by organising relevant photos into albums on your phone, ready to post.